-Research and development expense was \$40.4 million in 2012, a decrease of approximately \$6.8 million, or 14.4%, compared with \$47.2 million in 2011.
-The decrease was primarily due to the reduction in payroll costs of \$2.4 million as a result of lowering our headcount through reductions in force and the cost savings realized by three weeks of unpaid furloughs taken by our employees.
-As we focused our R&D spend on critical programs, consulting and project material costs decreased by \$2.6 million and depreciation expense for internal use assets used as demonstration and/or test systems decreased by \$1.4 million.
+Research and development expense was \$33.5 million in 2014, a decrease of approximately \$1.2 million, or 3.5%, compared with \$34.8 million in 2013.
+The decrease was primarily due to the reduction in payroll costs of \$0.7 million as a result of lowering our headcount through reductions in force.
+As we focused our R&D spend on critical programs, consulting, project material and related costs decreased by \$0.3 million.